klemola/matiasklemola.com/content/articles/liikennematto-devlog-five.md

 > Liikennematto is a tiny simulation game for children and grown-ups alike.
 The gameplay is simple: you only build the roads!
 Lots, buildings and their residents pop up after.

 I used to keep a somewhat regular devlog for Liikennematto.
 The previous entries appeared 6-12 months apart, but since July 2021 the devlog has been on pause.
 I didn't stop working on the game, though (in fact the time I could have spent writing devlogs went to development instead).
-This belated entry then sums up two and a half years of development!
+This belated entry then sums up nearly 3 years of development!

 Last time I described Liikennematto's transformation to a real-time traffic simulation.
 Here's where I left you.